Understand the key roles and activities in running a travel distribution business and learn travel management principles and strategies.

 Gain knowledge of the interdependence between transportation and tourism and identify modern tourism trends.
 Learn how to develop leadership skills within an agency to drive high performance, and how the key to travel sales success is through customer-centricity.

-Prerequisites: Knowledge of basic travel industry distribution models
+- Participants will be required to have knowledge of basic travel industry distribution models

 What you will learn